kelnadim87/fiat_stripe/README.md

 after_commit -> { FiatStripe::Subscription::CreateStripeSubscriptionJob.set(wait: 5.seconds).perform_later(self, plan_id: "123abc") }, on: :create
 ```

 > Note: `plan_id` is optional, and will default to `nil` if not included.
-This will result in the environment default being used.

-This invokes the [`CreateStripeSubscriptionJob`](https://github.com/fiatinsight/fiat_stripe/blob/master/app/jobs/fiat_stripe/subscription/create_stripe_subscription_job.rb), which creates a new subscription with the environment-specific plan ID you set in your initializer.
+This invokes the [`CreateStripeSubscriptionJob`](https://github.com/fiatinsight/fiat_stripe/blob/master/app/jobs/fiat_stripe/subscription/create_stripe_subscription_job.rb), which creates a new subscription with the plan ID you passed or, if left out, with the environment-specific plan ID you set in your initializer.

 > Hint: Creating a plan for $0/mo as a baseline for creating a new subscription is helpful, so that you can instantiate the subscription prior to setting a final rate.